 - Add the water and the orange rind and membranes to a saucepan and bring to a boil.

-- While this is cooking, cut the apple into ½ inch dices.
+- While this is cooking, cut the apple into ½ inch pieces.
 Remove the seeds.

 - Remove any soft cranberries.

-- After the 10 minutes, add all the ingredients to the saucepan and bring to a boil over high heat.
+- After 10 minutes, add all the ingredients to the saucepan and boil over high heat.

 - Reduce the heat to low and simmer for one hour.
 Cover the saucepan.

 - This recipe comes from Williams Sonoma.
 It originally appeared in their book of holiday recipes and has undergone a few changes.
 As I usually do, I have made some changes.

 - The original recipe calls for sugar; I use honey.
 If you decide to double or triple this recipe take caution on the quantity of honey you use.
 Honey tends to be sweeter (and healthier) than sugar.
 If I double the ingredients, I will use 2 cups of honey.
 If I triple the ingredients, I will use 3 cups of honey.

 - I freeze whatever I don't use in zip-lock bags.
 They are fine for 6 months.

 - The original recipe called for removing the orange membrane after extracting the juice.
 I happen to like the membrane, but when chopped up, it really goes well with the rest of the ingredients.

 - The same for the apple core.
 I will remove the seeds, but I keep the core and chop it into squares.

 - This recipe can be prepared 1-2 weeks in advance and stored in the refrigerator.
 If you are making it more than 2 weeks in advance, store it in the freezer.